ricardolsmendes/cdc-evaluation-framework/README.md

 #### 3.1.2.
 Load all transaction data into a MySQL source table

-Use the below instructions to accomplish the first step of the [Evaluation Plan](#1-evaluation-plan).
+Use the below instructions to accomplish the first step of the [CDC Evaluation Plan](#1-change-data-capture-evaluation-plan).

 1. Set the server's `local_infile` system variable to `1`:

    ```sql
    set global local_infile = 1;
    ```

 2. Provide the `--local-infile=1` flag when connecting the client:

    ```shell
    mysql -u <USER> -p --local-infile=1 <DATABASE>
    ```

 3. Run the below command using the client:
    ```sql
    LOAD DATA LOCAL INFILE '/tmp/online_retail_II.csv'